openxc/vi-firmware/docs/getting-started/getting-started.rst

 The first steps for building custom firmware are:

 #.
-Make sure you have one of the :doc:`supported hardware platforms </platforms/platforms>`.
+Make sure you have one of the :doc:`supported vehicle interfaces </platforms/platforms>`.
 #. :doc:`Set up your development environment </getting-started/development-environment>`.
 #. :doc:`Compile with emulated data output </getting-started/compiling-emulator>` to make
    sure your development environment is set up, including whatever tool or